Chuck Essegian

 Charles Abraham Essegian (born August 9, 1931) is an American former professional baseball left fielder.
 He appeared in 404 games in Major League Baseball (MLB) over six seasons (1958–1963) for the Philadelphia Phillies, St. Louis Cardinals, Los Angeles Dodgers, Baltimore Orioles, Kansas City Athletics and Cleveland Indians.
 During the 1959 World Series, Essegian, then with the Dodgers, set a Series record with two pinch-hit home runs against the Chicago White Sox.
-The mark would be matched by Bernie Carbo of the Boston Red Sox, who a hit pair of pinch-hit homers against the Cincinnati Reds in the 1975 Series.
+The mark was matched by Bernie Carbo of the Boston Red Sox, who a hit pair of pinch-hit homers against the Cincinnati Reds in the 1975 World Series.

 Essegian also played one season (1964) in Nippon Professional Baseball (NPB) for the Kintetsu Buffaloes.
 Listed as 5 ft 11 in tall and 200 lb, he threw and batted right-handed.

 Stanford baseball and football star

 Essegian was born in Boston but grew up from the age of five in Los Angeles.
 He graduated from Fairfax High School and matriculated at Stanford University in Palo Alto, California, where he played varsity baseball and football.
-A linebacker, he played in the Rose Bowl after Stanford's 1951 football season and is the second player (after Jackie Jensen) to have appeared in both the World Series and the Rose Bowl.
+A linebacker, he played in the Rose Bowl after Stanford's 1951 football season and became the second player (after Jackie Jensen) to appear in both the World Series and the Rose Bowl.

 MLB career

+Essegian entered professional baseball by signing with the independently-operated Sacramento Solons of the Open-Classification Pacific Coast League in 1953.
+After spending four full years with Sacramento or its affiliates, Essegian was acquired by the Phillies in 1957, then joined the Philadelphia varsity in 1958, getting into 39 MLB games and bashing five home runs.